 Associate Professional Counselor, National Certified Counselor

 My name is Edliz Wade but I go by Edi (like Ed, Ed, and Eddy).
 I'm a mental health counselor with a Master's of Arts in Clinical Mental Health Counseling from Wake Forest University (Go Deacs!).
-My specialities including working with children, adolescents, adults, and couples who experience anxiety, depression, variations in mood, and relationship challenges.
+My specialities including working with adolescents, adults, and couples who experience anxiety, depression, variations in mood, and relationship challenges.
 I like working with young adults who are in transition and figuring out next steps.
 I also speak fluent Spanish.
 My approach to therapy includes Cognitive Behavioral Therapy (CBT) which means I like to help a client look at their thoughts, behaviors, and emotions.

 I also empathize with my clients and connect with what their experiences are.
 I use a humanistic approach, which means no judgement.
 Every experience is a learning experience.
 I'm also passionate about making what's effective in therapy accessible to everyone.

 That's why if I'm not in session with a client, you'll see me writing away on my blog www.incremental.care.
 I'm currently taking new therapy clients.
-I do not accept insurance, however I do accept private pay at a reduced rate from the practice's full rate.

 Jazz is the backbone of Southern Psych.
 She's the warm face that greets clients whether for psychological testing or for therapeutic sessions.
 Jazz has a heart for getting others the care they need to move forward in their lives and is passionate about making sure those who reach out to our practice get their questions answered and next steps resolved.